Luke Raley Player Props: Rays vs. Astros

-On Friday, Luke Raley (.346 slugging percentage in past 10 games, with zero homers) and the Tampa Bay Rays play the Houston Astros, whose starting pitcher will be Cristian Javier.
-First pitch is at 8:10 PM ET.
+Luke Raley -- with a slugging percentage of .259 in his past 10 games (including zero home runs) -- will be in action for the Tampa Bay Rays versus the Houston Astros, with Hunter Brown on the mound, on July 29 at 7:15 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Marlins.
+In his last game he had a hitless showing (0-for-4) against the Astros.

 Luke Raley Game Info & Props vs. the Astros